 Hon.
-Joelie Kaernerk (interpretation): Thank you, Mr. Speaker and thank you to my colleague for that question.
+Joelie Kaernerk (interpretation): Thank you, Mr. Speaker and I thank my colleague for that question.
 No, it's not the last one.
-There are other communities that we plan to go into to install and replace street lights.
-So Naujaat is not the last community, but it will be next.
+There are still other communities that are planned for street light replacements, so Naujaat is not the last community, but it will be next.
 Thank you, Mr. Speaker.